garystafford/garystafford-hudson_native/README.markdown

 # Hudson Native Installer #

-Puppet module for installing Hudson CI using native Unix/Linux installation packages.
+Puppet module for installing Oracle's [Hudson CI Server](http://hudson-ci.org) using native Unix/Linux installation packages.
 Hudson runs within a JVM, and therefore requires Java be installed.
 This module has a dependency on the `puppetlabs-java` module.